Night game

+Australian Football

+The first night football match in Australia occurred on 5 August 1879, at the Melbourne Cricket Ground, between two teams of 20 men, from Collingwood Rifles and East Melbourne Artillery.
+A second match, between two teams of 16 men from Carlton Football Club and Melbourne Football Club was played at the MCG a week later.
+The lighting (from batteries) was more successful than it had been at the first match.

 Baseball

 A baseball game was played under electric lighting in 1880, the year after Thomas Edison invented the light bulb.
 It was an experimental game between two department store teams, and it would take another fifty years before organized baseball would sanction night baseball.
+In 1892, the Texas League's Houston Buffaloes played at night using arc lights.
 There were a couple of exhibition night baseball games in the early 1900s between organized baseball teams.
 One of them was in 1909, and the other was in 1927, but the games did not count in league standings.
 Even though the games were between professional teams, they were unofficial experiments and did not count as the "nocturnal first".
 In 1929, the president of the Des Moines, Iowa baseball club announced to the National Association convention he was going to play night baseball in 1930.
 However, the first official minor league night game actually took place in Independence, Kansas on April 28, 1930.

 An article in the April 1931 edition of Baseball Magazine stated that Independence was the first team in America to play a league night baseball game.
 After the game in Independence, night baseball "spread like wildfire" across the minor leagues.
 In addition to that, in 1935, The Sporting News pointed out that Des Moines, Iowa was not the first to install permanent lights, but it was in fact Independence that did so.
 By the end of the 1934 season there were sixty-five minor league teams with permanent lights installed on their fields.
 The light towers installed in Independence in 1930 were removed and scrapped in June 1990.
 Mickey Mantle, an Independence Yankee in 1949, played under the historic lights.